Líneas Aéreas Paraguayas: Restart and end

-In October 1994, LAP was privatized and sold to Ecuatorian airline SAETA, forming an Ecuadorian-Paraguayan Consortium, and restarted operations on February 7, 1995, under the new name, LAPSA Air Paraguay with two Boeing 737-200, three Airbus A320-200, and one Airbus A310-300, all operated by SAETA.
+In October 1994, LAP was privatized and sold to Ecuadorian airline SAETA, forming an Ecuadorian-Paraguayan Consortium, and restarted operations on February 7, 1995, under the new name, LAPSA Air Paraguay with two Boeing 737-200, three Airbus A320-200, and one Airbus A310-300, all operated by SAETA.

 On September 1, 1996, Aerolíneas Paraguayas, a Paraguayan regional subsidiary of TAM Linhas Aéreas, purchased 80% of the majority shares of LAPSA, which by then both airlines were merged under the name TAM – Transportes Aéreos del Mercosur.
 It was then sold to TAM Linhas Aéreas on October 6, which used two Fokker 100s to cover its regional destinations.
 However, routes to Miami and Europe never restarted afterward.
 In 2008, TAM Mercosur was renamed as TAM Paraguay, which continues to operate today under the LATAM brand.

 Relaunch attempts

 On August 3, 2020, the director of the Dirección Nacional de Aeronáutica Civil, Félix Kanazawa, announced that the state had reacquired the company and consequently its routes in the Americas, the United States and Europe.
 Kanazawa also mentioned that a decision has not yet been made on whether the company will be 100% state-owned, but has announced that a possible reactivation of the defunct Paraguayan flag airline is being considered.

 In November 2021, Nella Linhas Aéreas announced its strategy of expanding operations in several Latin American countries with the re-launch of LAP.
 The airline was expected to return to service in March 2022 under the name LAP by Nella, with two Boeing 737-800s.
 As of July 2024, this has not happened yet.